Install memory in an iMac

 For these 27-inch and 21.5-inch models

-Get memory specifications for the following iMac models, then find out how to install memory in them:
+Get the memory specifications for the following iMac models, then find out how to install memory in them:

 iMac (27-inch, Mid 2011)